 Boilers last on average around fifteen years.
 As your boiler gets older, the harder it has to work to properly heat up your home, making it become more and more inefficient.
 When this happens, you end up spending more money to get the same results from your boiler.

 However, just because your boiler is old that doesn’t always mean it will need replacing.
 If you get the boiler serviced on a regular basis, you can really prolong its life and put off the cost of buying a new boiler.
-However, if you’re calling in the repairman a lot, it could be time for a brand new boiler.
+However, if you’re calling in the repairman a lot, it could be time for a brand new boiler quote.

 Know your boiler

 Boilers can be confusing, but understanding what kind of boiler you have can help you diagnose any issues with it as well as helping you choose the right boiler to replace it when the time comes.

 Combi boiler: Combi boilers are popular as they run the central heating and the hot water in your home.
 Combi boilers can also be gas or electric and don’t come with a cumbersome hot water cylinder.
 However, this kind of boilers can be quite difficult to install, and you can lose water pressure if you’re running water in more than one place at the same time.